Cost of Living Comparison Between Norway and United States Cost of Living Comparison Between Norway and United States

 Monthly Cost of Living

-Norway is roughly 8% cheaper than United States on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Norway is roughly 8% lower than in United States on average – the gap runs across housing, groceries, transport, and services.

 Currency